 One of the keys to successfully treating colon cancer is early detection.
 If a doctor doesn’t diagnose a patient with colon cancer early enough to provide proper treatment, the cancer may metastasize to other parts of the body with devastating results.
 Patients who believe a doctor did not detect colon cancer when he or she should have can file a colon cancer lawsuit.

 If you or someone you love was not diagnosed with colon cancer in a timely manner, consider contacting the attorneys at Ross Feller Casey.
-The firm has three nationally recognized doctors on staff, two of whom are also lawyers.
+The firm has a team of nationally recognized doctors right on staff.

 The colon cancer malpractice lawyers at Ross Feller Casey have already won many multi-million dollar lawsuits involving medical malpractice relating to cancer misdiagnosis.
 Based inPhiladelphia, the firm works with clients throughout Pennsylvania and New Jersey.